FaresAyadi055/Project-web-medtech/README.md

 # UniTasks — University Task Manager

-A production-ready React + Firebase app for university task management with zero uptime cost (uses Firebase free tier).
+Lightweight React app for managing university tasks.
+This workspace has been converted to run fully locally for UI and functional testing — it stores data in the browser using localStorage.

 Features
-- Google and email/password authentication (Firebase Auth)
+- Local mock auth and data stored in localStorage (no remote services required)
-- Roles: professor / student stored in `users` collection
+- Roles: professor / student (local-only)
-- Tasks (`tasks`), Comments (`comments`), Submissions (`submissions`) in Firestore
-- File uploads stored in Firebase Storage
+- Tasks, Comments, Submissions stored locally for quick UI prototyping
 - Dark modern UI built with React + TailwindCSS

-Important: This repo is a client-heavy app that uses Firestore and Storage directly from the browser and deploys to Firebase Hosting (free tier).
-Follow the steps below to configure and deploy.

 ## Quickstart (local)